TevesManuel/fullstack-bootcamp/Notes.md

+# My notes
+## Objetive
-# This file is for personal use and public use for anyone who reads it, it has points that it is useful for me in particular to leave written down in some accessible place while I do the bootcamp.
+This file is for personal use and public use for anyone who reads it, it has points that it is useful for me in particular to leave written down in some accessible place while I do the bootcamp.

 ## Command line notes
 ### How to create a project with Vite + React: